 In recent years, new drugs that target specific parts of cancer cells have been developed.
 These targeted drugs work differently from standard chemotherapy drugs.
-They often have different (and less severe) side effects.
+They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
 Some of these drugs may be useful in certain cases of childhood leukemia.

 For instance, drugs such as imatinib (Gleevec) and dasatinib (Sprycel) specifically attack cells that have the Philadelphia chromosome (a shortened chromosome 22 that results from a translocation with chromosome 9).

 Nearly all children with chronic myeloid leukemia (CML) have this abnormal chromosome in their leukemia cells.
-These drugs are very effective at keeping the leukemia under control for long periods of time in most of these children, although it's not yet clear if the drugs can help cure CML.
+These drugs are very effective at controlling the leukemia for long periods of time in most of these children, although it’s not yet clear if the drugs can help cure CML.